 An annual allowance charge similarly applies to salary-related pension accrual where the inflation-adjusted increase in pension entitlement, multiplied by a valuation factor of 16, exceeds the annual limit.
 No charge applies where the member's active participation in the scheme has ceased.
 Where the annual limit is exceeded, tax is payable on the excess at the individual's marginal rate i.e. normally 20%, 40% or 45%.
 (Scottish rates, excluding the 19% starter rate, apply to Scottish residents).
 This is normally payable by the individual via self-assessment, but in some cases they may elect for the pension scheme to pay the tax instead.

-On drawing a pension before 6 April 2024, the maximum tax-free pension commencement lump sum payable is the lesser of 25% of the value of an individual's uncrystallised fund, 25% of the remaining lifetime allowance (i.e. 25% of £1,073,100 = £268,275) and one third of the amount crystallised for the payment of a pension or annuity for life, or as funds available for drawdown.
-When the lifetime allowance is abolished from 6 April 2024, a 'lump sum allowance' of £268,275 will apply in lieu of the lifetime allowance test.
+From 6 April 2024, the maximum tax-free pension commencement lump sum payable is the lesser of 25% of the value of an individual's uncrystallised fund, the available 'lump sum allowance' (normally £268,275) and one third of the amount crystallised for the payment of a pension or annuity for life, or as funds available for drawdown.

-The aggregate tax-free elements of lump sums paid in a pension saver's lifetime and in death (lump sum and death benefit allowance') will be capped at £1,073,100 from 6 April 2024.
+The aggregate tax-free elements of lump sums paid in a pension saver's lifetime and in death is capped at the 'lump sum and death benefit allowance' (normally £1,073,100) from 6 April 2024.
 This allowance is only relevant where the pension saver dies before reaching age 75.
 Higher lump sum allowances are available for eligible individuals who have certain historical lifetime allowance protections in place.
 Both new allowances may be reduced under transitional rules if any pension benefits were crystallised before 6 April 2024.

 Subject to the agreement of the scheme administrator, members of money purchase schemes who have reached the minimum pension age of 55 are able to take funds from their drawdown account flexibly - whenever they want, and in any desired amount.
 Members also have the option of taking an 'uncrystallised funds pension lump sum', 25% of which is tax-free.
-Lump sums paid until 5 April 2024 cannot exceed the amount of lifetime allowance available.
-From 6 April 2024 there will no longer be a cap on the lump sum, but the tax-free element will be limited to the amount of 'lump sum allowance' available.
+From 6 April 2024 the tax-free element is limited to the amount of 'lump sum allowance' available.

-From 6 April 2024, if the member dies before age 75 any unused drawdown or undrawn uncrystallised funds can be paid to dependants or nominees free of tax to the extent that they fall within the available 'lump sum and death benefit allowance' (subject to transitional rules).
+From 6 April 2024, if the member dies before age 75 any unused drawdown or undrawn uncrystallised funds can be paid to dependants or nominees free of tax to the extent that they fall within the available "lump sum and death benefit allowance" (subject to transitional rules).
 After that age lump sums are taxable in full.
 Death benefit lump sums will normally be taxed as pension income of the recipient (i.e. marginal income tax rates).